-- Introduction of History of Art at A level - Mathematics remains the most popular A level subject, followed by Psychology, Economics and Politics
+• Psychology the most popular A level subject, followed by Mathematics and Economics

 Appendix B - Careers Education

 We aim to prepare students for the challenges they may meet in life and work as adults and to promote positive and challenging career aspirations.
 We aim to foster, develop and maintain links with the world of work (including in the local community) and to enable pupils to experience the world outside School and to understand the relevance in the workplace of knowledge and skills learned in school.
 Careers Education and Guidance is an essential and integral part of the whole school curriculum at Channing.
 As detailed in Course Choices and Careers below, it is presented in an impartial manner provided in PSHE and enrichment sessions, in standalone events, and also forms part of the academic curriculum.
 Working in collaboration with pupils, parents, teachers, alumnae and employers, and having regard to the Gatsby Benchmarks, the school is committed to: